8 Pitchbook Pain Points for Marketers

 2) Compliance roulette anyone?

-Finding and updating all the slides impacted by changes in data or disclosure can be a lot like playing compliance roulette.
-Unless you have extremely good controls in place, updating a high volume of slides is risky business.
+Finding and updating all the slides impacted by changes in data or disclosure is like playing compliance roulette.
+Unless you have extremely good controls in place, updating a high volume of slides is risky.
 Your “controls” may involve time-intensive rounds of review and QA between marketers, designers, and compliance officers (please see #1 above), but the truth is that no matter how many eyeballs land on the materials, the element of human error is inevitable.
 Accidents happen; we are fallible.
 But publishing the wrong data point or disclosure in a pitchbook is embarrassing and creates liabilities.
 Prospects and clients don’t appreciate errors.
 If you can’t get the numbers in your pitchbooks right, how will you get their investment strategy right?

 3) Only Jennifer knows where that slide comes from.